Living in a Box: After Living in a Box

-Frontman Richard Darbyshire has continued his long-standing music career, writing songs for artists such as Lisa Stansfield and briefly enjoying modest success as a solo artist.
+Frontman Richard Darbyshire continued his long-standing music career, writing songs for artists such as Lisa Stansfield and briefly enjoying modest success as a solo artist.
 His solo album, How Many Angels (1994) has been re-released a number of times (beginning in 1999, when it was re-issued under the title of Love Will Provide) accompanied by various new and unreleased tracks.

 Anthony "Tich" Critchlow and Marcus Charles Vere temporarily retired from the music industry after the band split.
-Tich runs his own company providing bespoke illumination and lighting installations.
+Critchlow runs his own company providing bespoke illumination and lighting installations.

-After a brief break, Vere changed direction and produced an award-winning series of educational DVDs called Here Comes A...! for pre-school aged children; topics include live action films about tractors, diggers, trains and fire engines.
-The business moved online in early 2017 as Kids Trucks TV and has become a phenomenal success on YouTube.
-In May 2016, Vere was credited with writing the songs "Viva Love", "Flames of Desire", "Kiss Me Goodbye" and "Ten Below Zero" on the Top 5 ABC album Lexicon of Love II.
+After a brief break, Vere changed direction and produced an award-winning series of educational DVDs called Here Comes A...! for pre-school aged children.
+The business moved online in early 2017 as Kids Trucks TV.
+In May 2016, Vere was credited with writing the songs "Viva Love", "Flames of Desire", "Kiss Me Goodbye" and "Ten Below Zero" on the top 5 ABC album Lexicon of Love II.

-Grand Theft Auto V

-In 2013, the band’s song “Living In A Box” was featured on the soundtrack of the action adventure video game Grand Theft Auto V, created by Rockstar Games.
-It is the second biggest selling video game of all time with 160 million units sold, as of April 2018.

 Living in a Box reform

 In 2016, Living in a Box reformed with British soul singer Kenny Thomas replacing Darbyshire.
 In summer 2022, they announced via Twitter that they have a new singer, Bryan Chambers.
-Since they have reformed, the band has appeared at live festival events in the UK such as Let's Rock, Rewind and Flashback and continue to play gigs on a regular basis.
+Since they have reformed, the band has appeared at live festival events in the UK such as Let's Rock, Rewind and Flashback.

 Legacy

-The song "Living in a Box" was later covered by Bobby Womack, who had also worked with Living in a Box on the single, "So the Story Goes".
+The song "Living in a Box" was later covered by Bobby Womack, who had also worked with Living in a Box on the single "So the Story Goes".
+In 2013, the song "Living in a Box" was featured in the video game Grand Theft Auto V.